cosmos/sdk-tutorials/README.md

   items:
     - title: Is this portal for me?
       description: |
-        This portal offers an overview of the Cosmos SDK, as well as examples and exercises to help developers get a quick start.
+        This portal offers an overview of the Interchain stack (the Cosmos SDK, Ignite, CosmJS, etc.), as well as examples and exercises to help developers get a quick start.
     - title: How should I go through the portal?
       description: |
-        The portal content unfolds the Cosmos universe, beginning with a big picture perspective and getting into how to create your own application-specific blockchain with the Cosmos SDK.
-The introductory chapters give you a solid overview of the Cosmos SDK, its components, and dApps in Cosmos, while the hands-on exercises put theory into practice – showcasing how to address application concerns when developing, such as managing gas fees and cross-chain communication, working with Ignite CLI, running a node, and making a chain IBC-enabled.
+        The portal content unfolds the Cosmos universe, beginning with a big-picture perspective and getting into how to create your application-specific blockchain with the Cosmos SDK.
+The introductory chapters give you a solid overview of the Cosmos SDK, its concepts, and dApps built on the Interchain stack, while the hands-on exercises put theory into practice – showcasing how to address application concerns when developing such as managing gas fees, working with Ignite CLI, running a node, and making a chain IBC-enabled.
 A look into all chapters is recommended, as a basic understanding helps when things get tricky. <br/>
         You can follow your own path or go through the content chronologically.
-To follow your own path, select the tags for the subjects you are interested in and all the chapters and sections relating to that subject will be displayed.
+To follow your own path, select the tags for the subjects you are interested in and all the chapters and sections relating to that subject will be displayed. <br/>
+        Additionally, you can select a version of the portal if you want to explore the content in a specific Interchain stack version.
+For more information on which stack version is used in the different versions of the portal, please <a href="/versions.html">go to the page on Platform Versions</a>.
+In general, we do recommend using the most current version.
     - title: What do I need to know?
       description: |
-        For the fast track, you should have a solid understanding of blockchain technology and be familiar with decentralized applications.
+        For the conceptual, high-level sections, you should have a solid understanding of blockchain technology and be familiar with decentralized applications.
 The deep dives are specially designed for experienced developers.
     - title: How long will it take?
       description: |
-        With the overview sections you will gain a solid understanding of Cosmos and its SDK.
+        With the concept sections, you will gain a solid understanding of Cosmos and the Interchain stack.
 This might be a matter of just a couple of hours.
 The time you spend on the other chapters and the hands-on exercise depends on you – there are endless possibilities to discover. <br/><br/>
         Welcome to the cosmos!

 customModules: